Explore Free Virginia Probation Search Tools (Information Lookup)

 Phone: 804-674-3000

-Check County & Municipal Agencies for Virginia Probation Records
+Check County & Municipal Agencies for VA Probation Records

 Running a probation search in Virginia is best when searching through the online database for court case information.
 However, not all counties post information in the OCIS database, so it’s important to know how to access Virginia case information and other public records from individual counties.